Skip to main content

 API Reference

-The Simple Calendar Compatibility Bridge implements the complete Simple Calendar API, providing 100% compatibility for modules that depend on Simple Calendar.
+The Simple Calendar Compatibility Bridge implements most of the Simple Calendar API, providing compatibility for modules that depend on Simple Calendar.

 Core Time Methods